jen-taylor-shopify/JavaScript-fundamentals/recursion-and-stack.md

 # Recursion and Stack
----

 ## What is it?

 ### TL:DR;

-- Recursion is a programming pattern that is not exclusive to Javscript.
 - When a function solves a task, it can call other functions in the process.
-When a function calls _itself_, its called _recursion_.
+And when a function calls _itself_, its called _recursion_.
+- So, recursion is a programming pattern that means calling a function from itself.
+(This pattern is not exclusive to JavaScript).
+- It is used to write _elegant_ code (simple and easy to maintain).
+-

 ### How does it work?

 There are two ways to accomplish the same task - iterative and recursive.

-#### Iterative thinking
+#### Iterative approach

 ##### What
 Uses a `for` loop to iterate over the result multiple times.